Probing scalar-neutrino and scalar-dark-matter interactions with PandaX-4T

 Therefore, 90\% confidence level upper limits on the event rate were determined and subsequently converted into constraints on $g_{\nu\phi}$, as shown in Fig.~\ref{fig:constraints_on_gnuchi}.
 For comparison, we also overlay the results from a phenomenological analysis in Ref.~\cite{Brune:2018sab} (white curve), a re-interpretation of the world limits on massless Majoron using two-neutrino double $\beta$-decay data but ignoring the energy dependence of background in those experiments.
 In contrast, our limit is obtained through a complete spectral fit on the PandaX-4T data, resulting into a tightest bound for a mediator mass above 0.8~MeV.
-Consistent with the findings in Refs.~\cite{Blinov:2019gcj,Deppisch:2020sqh}, our results challenge neutrino self-interaction models proposed to resolve the Hubble tension.
+Consistent with the findings in Refs.~\cite{Kreisch:2019yzn,Blinov:2019gcj,Deppisch:2020sqh}, our results challenge neutrino self-interaction models proposed to resolve the Hubble tension.
 Such models typically require neutrino–mediator couplings of $g_{\nu\phi} \sim (0.4 - 4)\times10^{-2}$ (“moderately interacting” (MI$\nu$)) and $g_{\nu\phi} \sim (2 - 3)\times10^{-1}$ (“strongly interacting” (SI$\nu$)) for a mediator mass of $m_{\phi} \simeq 1$ MeV\cite{Kreisch:2019yzn}.
+Within the context of the light scalar exchange paradigm discussed here, the tension between small scale structure observations, the Hubble constant, and the PandaX constraints persists and could point to additional new physics beyond the $\Lambda$CDM.
+For example, alternative explanations such as early dark energy, modified recombination histories, and extended dark-sector dynamics have been proposed to alleviate the Hubble tension \cite{Verde:2019ivm, Poulin:2018cxd, DiValentino:2021izs, Chluba:2019nxa}.

-Also overlaid in Fig.~\ref{fig:constraints_on_gnuchi} is the Big Bang Nucleosynthesis (BBN) bound on a real scalar mediator in Fig.~\ref{fig:constraints_on_gnuchi}.
-This bound comes from limits on the effective neutrino flavor number $N_{\rm eff}$~\cite{Blinov:2019gcj}, which may be relaxed if the energy density of light particles is diluted relative to the SM radiation, for example, through the late decay of a heavy particle into the SM bath after the light particle freezes out~\cite{Bleau:2023fsj}.
+Also overlaid in Fig.~\ref{fig:constraints_on_gnuchi} is the Big Bang Nucleosynthesis (BBN) bound on a real scalar mediator.
+This bound comes from limits on the effective neutrino flavor number $N_{\rm eff}$~\cite{Blinov:2019gcj}, which may be relaxed if the energy density of light particles is diluted relative to the SM radiation, for example, through the late decay of a heavy particle into the SM bath after the light particles freeze out~\cite{Bleau:2023fsj}.